wp-plugins/mywebtonet-performancestats/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is a simple plugin that "dyno tests" the CPU performance of your PHP web and MySQL database backend servers.
+With this plugin you can "dyno tests" the CPU performance of your PHP webserver and MySQL database backend server.

 == Description ==